eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 ### Other Configuration Files

 #### `.bridge.json` Configuration File
-When Endevor Bridge for Git is used, the `.bridge.json` configuration file containing program to processor group mappings is usually present as well.

-Therefore, there is no need to create separate `pgm_conf.json` configuration file in this case.
-However, `proc_grps.json` still needs to exist to allow successful mapping between programs stated in `.bridge.json` and processor groups defined in `proc_grps.json`.
+If you use Endevor Bridge for Git, your workspace might already have `.bridge.json` configuration files which contain program to processor group mappings.
+In this case, you do not need to create a separate `pgm_conf.json` file.
+However, `proc_grps.json` is still required to enable successful mapping between programs specified in `.bridge.json` and processor groups defined in `proc_grps.json`.

 #### Example of `.bridge.json`:
-Similarly to the previous example, the program `source_code` is mapped to a processor group `GROUP1` in the following `.bridge.json` file:
+In this `.bridge.json` file, the program `source_code` is mapped to a processor group `GROUP1` and all other existing programs are mapped to `GROUP2` by default.

 ```
 {